Dental Bridges in Tucson

 Another problem a bridge can prevent is facial collapse.
 Teeth help to support the bone structure of the face, keeping the jaw and lips in place.
 When a person loses a number of teeth, they can experience changes in their appearance over time, such as sunken cheeks, compressed lips, and a jutting chin.
 A dental bridge can prevent or correct these unnecessary changes.

-What Are The Different Types Of Bridges?
+What Are The Different Types Of Bridges We Offer?

 Traditional Or Cantilever Bridge